IATI/iati-datastore-docs/docs/adv_example.rst

     :alt: Example query for IATI activities which mention diabetes in the title or description, and list Botswana as a recipient country.

     Query 3: Activities related to diabetes in Botswana

-The researcher can then investigate these activities in several ways